-2.2.1.
-How to join Ubuntu Desktop to an Active Directory domain during installation
+2.2.1 How to join Ubuntu Desktop to an Active Directory domain during installation

-To use Group Policies on an Ubuntu client, the client machine first needs to be joined to an Active Directory (AD) domain.
+In order to use Group Policies on an Ubuntu client, the first thing to do is, of course, to join the computer to an Active Directory domain.

-This guide shows you how to join an AD domain at installation time with the Ubuntu Desktop installer.
+A machine can join an AD domain at installation time with the Ubuntu Desktop installer, or after installation, by manually setting up the connection to AD.